 Popular fashion retailers such as ASOS and Pretty Little Thing are notorious for stealing designs from traditional Asian garments and rebranding them as their own.
-These westernized-versions of Asian dresses are usually worn by non-Asian models, are very revealing and oversexualized (unlike their traditional versions), and are not labeled as what they actually are – qipao or cheongsam.

 Every once in a while, these designs will go viral on social media, sparking debates regarding cultural appropriation and drawing in criticism for disrespecting Asian culture while profiting off of cheap knock offs of traditional gowns.

 However, no matter what your stance is on the cultural appropriation debate, we can all agree on one thing — these tacky designs are absolutely tragic.

 Pretty Little Thing

 Pretty Little Thing has been criticized multiple times in the past for oversexualizing and appropriating traditional Asian gowns, but that still hasn’t stopped them from rolling out new versions of these “oriental” dresses on a regular basis.
 In fact, these seven designs make up a very small fraction of their overall collection of “Oriental” or “Eastern” garments.

 Within a week, they promoted these Asian-inspired outfits twice on their Instagram account despite backlash and have yet to respond to criticisms.
 On their website, there are dozens of additional so-called “oriental” clothing pieces for sale.

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.

 Like many other fashion retailers, Missguided has gone viral multiple times for their controversial products.